More Than 30 Years as a Leader in Genetic Testing and Precision Medicine

 Myriad and Gene Discovery

-In conjunction with numerous collaborators from around the world, Myriad scientists have discovered many important disease-causing genes, including:
+In conjunction with numerous collaborators from around the world, Myriad Genetics scientists discovered many important disease-causing genes, including:

 - BRCA1 and BRCA2 genes associated with hereditary breast and ovarian cancer;